jonathanmoore/skeleton-theme/README.md

 <b>Features:</b>
 - Almost no CSS or theme settings.
 Ready to be customized any way you want.
-- Inline comments added to get you up to speed on learning Liquid
+- Inline comments added to get you up to speed on learning Liquid.

+Designing a store for a client?
+Earn 20% revenue through our Partner program: http://www.shopify.com/partners

 Getting started